-Use this command to back up the configuration file to either a TFTP server or FortiManager (management-station).
+Use this command to back up the configuration file to an FTP, TFTP, SCP server or the local machine.

 This command does not produce a complete backup.
 For information on how to back up other configuration files such as Bayesian databases, see the FortiMail Administration Guide.